sanderhouttekier/uberquery/readme.md

 **poulate** usage: `?populate=property1[ property2][ propeprty3]`
 Populating a referenced property.
 You can populate more than 1 property by joining your propertynames with a space.

+## Changelog

+**v0.1.2**
+initial release
+* create queries
+* filter using the querystring
+* manipulate them afterwards
+* execute them and send the result to the client via built in handlers

 ## Remarks Or Issues